 Use at least two BMC Remedy Mid Tier servers to provide high availability and failover capability.
 Deploy the same number of mid tier servers as the number of "user loaded" BMC Remedy AR System servers.
 This assumes the AR System servers and mid tier servers are sized appropriately.

-BMC Remedy AR System Server operates as a 64-bit multithreaded processor, and can support up to 3,000 concurrent users per server.
-In BSM performance and scalability tests, the memory footprint of the 3,000 concurrent users of the BMC Remedy AR System Server and the mid tier server is stable at about 2 to 3 GB.
+BMC Remedy AR System server operates as 64-bit multithreaded processes and can support up to 3,000 concurrent users per server.
+In BSM performance and scalability tests, the memory footprint of the 3,000 concurrent users of the BMC Remedy AR System server and mid tier server was stable at about 2 to 3 GB.
 In practice, however, the memory footprint can grow to 10 GB or more.
-The memory sizes, listed in the sizing baselines*, are the correct starting points.
+The memory sizes listed in the sizing baselines* are still the correct starting points.